 The history, development and mechanism (where appropriate) of the chosen practical route.
 Preparation for the teaching of beginners.

 The teaching of beginners: methods, technique and repertoire of the practical route.
+Supervised student teaching of a learner.

 376 (12) Teaching Method (Second Instrument) (1L, 1P)